ceph/ceph/doc/cephadm/install.rst

 Adding Storage
 ==============

-To add storage to the cluster, either tell Ceph to consume any available and unused device:
+To add storage to the cluster, you can tell Ceph to consume any available and unused device(s):

   .. prompt:: bash #